areaofeffect/hello-world/week3/README.md

 # Review and Discussion of Week 2
 Variables and Data Types

+- Creating variables and assigning values

 - Booleans, Strings, Numbers, Arrays, and Objects

-- Assignment

 - Conversion